Will the Omicron variant mark the end of Covid-19 worldwide?

 According to this study, the risk of hospitalization associated with the variant that emerged in November in South Africa is only half that of the Delta variant.

-Less lethal but more contagious Ómicron, together with our vaccination coverage, could allow us to acquire a natural immunity to the virus.
+Less lethal but more contagious Ómicron, together with our vaccination coverage, might allow us to acquire a natural immunity to the virus.
 “In the long run, there is hope and Sars-CoV-2 will become part of the other seasonal human coronaviruses that give us colds and sore throats every winter,” epidemiologist Arnaud Fontanet told the French newspaper ‘Journal du Dimanche’.

 The vaccination inequality in question

-Thus, herd immunity would not be very far … “But we still do not know anything about the duration of immunity to this variant”, clarifies Samuel Alizon, researcher at the CNRS and specialist in the modeling of infectious diseases, contacted by France 24.
+Thus, herd immunity would not be very far … “But we still do not know anything regarding the duration of immunity to this variant”, clarifies Samuel Alizon, researcher at the CNRS and specialist in the modeling of infectious diseases, contacted by France 24.

 Interviewed by France 24, Yves Coppieters, professor of public health at the Free University of Belgium, also believes that it is premature to say that this fifth wave will be the last.
 “To say that is to forget that the pandemic is not being managed on a global scale,” he adds.